 Provided for children living more than 1.5 miles from St. Mary Catholic School.
-Questions concerning the schedule and availability of buses should be directed to the Berea Transportation Office at (216) 898-8301, Strongsville Transportation (440) 572-7060 and Olmsted Falls Transportation (440) 427-6350.
+Questions concerning the schedule and availability of buses should be directed to the Berea Department of Transportation Office at (216) 898-8301, the Strongsville Department of Transportation (440) 572-7060 and the Olmsted Falls Department of Transportation (440) 427-6350.
 The school cannot give a child permission to ride another bus or change their designated bus stop.
 Special arrangements may be requested by contacting your transportation department.